 Students must undertake two advanced educational activities (AEAs) while they are engaged in Division III work.
 All AEAs must demonstrate a serious academic/intellectual approach and engagement at an advanced level.
 They must indicate semester-long involvement, be evaluated by faculty, and take place in a setting that permits interactions with other students who are working at an advanced level.

 One of the AEAs must be an advanced level course or supervised teaching/teaching assistantship (TA).
-The other AEA may be an advanced level course; teaching assistantship; a supervised internship; a course of independent study for which the student is properly registered; or facilitation of an EPEC course that is planned with and evaluated by a Hampshire faculty member.
+The other AEA may be an advanced level course; teaching assistantship; a Special Project; a course of independent study for which the student is properly registered; or facilitation of an EPEC course that is planned with and evaluated by a Hampshire faculty member.
 In all cases, at least one of the AEAs must be an advanced level course or TA.
 Students who take an advanced level course at another college or university must receive a grade of C or better in a credit-bearing course of at least three semester credits or the equivalent in order for it to count as an AEA.
 Students may not audit or receive a pass/fail grade in an AEA.

 The work for all AEAs must be completed by the end of the Hampshire advising and progress review period in the student’s final semester.
 Formal awarding of the degree will be delayed if documentation of completion of one or both AEAs is not received prior to Hampshire’s commencement.
 Students may not negotiate an incomplete in the final semester for any AEA.
 Failure to complete an AEA will result in the student having to complete an advanced level course at another institution, pre-approved by the Division III chairperson in a revised contract.
 The student’s graduation date will be delayed until after receipt of a transcript documenting successful completion of the substituted course.